strongloop/strong-pm/README.md

+  start                   Start the current application. stop                    Hard stop the current application. soft-stop               Soft stop the current application. restart                 Hard stop and restart the current application with
+                            new config.
+  soft-restart            Soft stop and restart the current application with
+                            new config.
-  start                   Start the current application. stop                    Hard stop the current application. soft-stop               Soft stop the current application. restart                 Hard stop and restart the current application with new config. soft-restart            Soft stop and restart the current application with new config. cluster-restart         Restart the current application cluster workers. set-size N              Set cluster size to N workers. objects-start T         Start tracking objects on T, a worker ID or process PID. objects-stop T          Stop tracking objects on T. cpu-start T             Start CPU profiling on T, use cpu-stop to save profile. cpu-stop T [NAME]       Stop CPU profiling on T, save as `NAME.cpuprofile`. heap-snapshot T [NAME]  Save heap snapshot on T, save as `NAME.heapsnapshot`. ls [DEPTH]              List dependencies of the current application.
+  cluster-restart         Restart the current application cluster workers. set-size N              Set cluster size to N workers. objects-start W         Start tracking objects on worker W. objects-stop W          Stop tracking objects on worker W. cpu-start W             Start CPU profiling on ID, use cpu-stop to save
+                            profile.
+  cpu-stop W [NAME]       Stop CPU profiling on worker W, save as
+                            `NAME.cpuprofile`.
+  heap-snapshot W [NAME]  Save heap snapshot for worker W, save as
+                            `NAME.heapsnapshot`.
+  ls [DEPTH]              List dependencies of the current application. env-set K=V...
+Set one or more environment variables for current
+                          application and hard restart it with new environment. env-unset KEYS...
+Unset one or more environment variables for current application and hard restart it with the new environment. env[-get] [KEYS...]
+List specified environment variables.
+If none are given, list all variables.

 "Soft" stops notify workers they are being disconnected, and give them a grace period for any existing connections to finish.
 "Hard" stops kill the supervisor and its workers with `SIGTERM`.

+Worker `W` is either a node cluster worker ID, or an operating system process ID.
+The special worker ID `0` can be used to identify the master.

 Profiling:

-Either a node cluster worker ID, or an operating system process ID can be used to identify the node instance to target to start profiling of objects or CPU.
-The special worker ID `0` can be used to identify the master.

 Object tracking is published as metrics, and requires configuration so that the `--metrics=URL` option is passed to the runner.

 CPU profiles must be loaded into Chrome Dev Tools.
 The NAME is optional, profiles default to being named `node.<PID>.cpuprofile`.

 Heap snapshots must be loaded into Chrome Dev Tools.
 The NAME is optional, snapshots default to being named `node.<PID>.heapsnapshot`.
 ```